scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Off-Path Attacks

 SCION's path awareness limits the abilities of an off-path adversary to influence forwarding in the data plane.
 Once a packet is en-route it will follow its determined path regardless of the actions of the adversary.
-An adversary can attempt to disrupt the connectivity of the path by flooding a link with excessive traffic (see [](#dos) below), but ater detecting congestion, the endpoint can switch to another non-congested path for subsequent packets.
+An adversary can attempt to disrupt the connectivity of the path by flooding a link with excessive traffic (see [](#dos) below), but after detecting congestion, the endpoint can switch to another non-congested path for subsequent packets.

 ## Volumetric Denial of Service Attacks {#dos}